drduh/macOS-Security-and-Privacy-Guide/README.md

 According to [Homebrew's Anonymous Aggregate User Behaviour Analytics](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md), Homebrew has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.

-To opt out of Homebrew's analytics, you can set `export HOMEBREW_NO_ANALYTICS=1` in your environment or shell rc file, or use `brew analytics off`
+To opt out of Homebrew's analytics, you can set `export HOMEBREW_NO_ANALYTICS=1` in your environment or shell rc file, or use `brew analytics off`.

 ## DNS